ARMmbed/mbed-os-example-client/README.md

 2. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 3. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
 4. In the command prompt, go to **mbed-client-examples** directory.
-5. Select and set certificate as instructed below(#setting-certificate-for-the-application).
+5. Select and set certificate as instructed [below](#setting-certificate-for-the-application).
 6. Set up the target device, `yotta target frdm-k64f-gcc`.
 7. In the command prompt, type `yotta build`.
 The binary file `mbed-client-examples.bin` will be created in the `/build/frdm-k64f-gcc/source/` folder.